Tesla delivers about a dozen stainless steel Cybertruck pickups as it tries to fix production woes

 When Musk unveiled the truck four years ago, he said production would start in 2021.

-But on the company's earnings conference call in October, Musk lamented how hard it as been to produce the innovative truck with a body made of hard-to-bend stainless steel.
+But on the company's earnings conference call in October, Musk lamented how hard it has been to produce the innovative truck with a body made of hard-to-bend stainless steel.

 “We dug our own grave with Cybertruck,” said Musk, who added that he didn’t think the company would reach its production target of 250,000 per year until 2025.